 Heading to the Heinz Field Kickoff and Rib Festival?
 Here’s a list of rib vendors, live music performances and everything to know before you go.

-Pittsburgh’s longstanding rib festival returns this weekend at Heinz Field.
+The longstanding Pittsburgh rib festival returns this weekend at Heinz Field after being canceled in 2020.
 With five days of music, entertainment and some of the best ribs in the country, you’re sure to leave satisfied.

 Like many classic Pittsburgh traditions, Rib Fest started out of a love of sports.
 To celebrate the Steelers’ season kickoff in 1990, the rib festival took place at Three Rivers Stadium.
 The inaugural event featured music, games and of course, a mouthwatering array of ribs.
 During its run at Three Rivers Stadium, the event occupied the circular perimeter of the sports arena.